jack-linkit/integration-tools/README.md

 # Integration Tools

-A comprehensive suite of utilities for automating integration setup processes and managing data processing requests.
+A comprehensive suite of utilities for managing data processing requests and integration workflows.

 ## Features